Meet Mindbody: The Evolution of an Increasingly Accessible Wellness Community

 WP: Why is the MB Access group important at Mindbody, specifically?

 JW: Our desire runs deep for diversity, equity, inclusion, and belonging to converge where we show up each day.
 We have an opportunity to create an increasingly diverse workplace, hire diverse candidates, destigmatize disabilities that are visible and invisible and ensure both our teammates and customers have the ability and opportunity to be included and successful.

 WP: Why is the MB Access group important for the wellness industry at large?

 JW: Mindbody is a microcosm of the wellness industry—the fuel behind the scenes for our customers’ clients and the experiences they have.
 “Connecting the world to wellness” is directly aligned with accessibility in our customers’ space—so that everyone has access to wellness experiences.
 This concept of “accessibility in wellness” is even more important as people with disabilities have unique needs and challenges that can be addressed by our customers’ services.

 The last 18 months has retaught us the importance of wellness in all forms.
 Now, more than ever, we must unite in bringing wellness experiences in all forms, to as many communities as we can reach.

 WP: In your opinion, does the wellness industry promote inclusivity?

 JW: In my experience, the wellness industry is more open and supportive of inclusivity than most.
-With each passing month, I see an increased focus on ensuring diversity, inclusion, and equality in our customers, their customers, and our industry as a whole.
+With each passing month, I see an increased focus on ensuring diversity, equity, inclusion, and belonging in our customers, their customers, and our industry as a whole.

 WP: Anything you think the wellness industry could be doing better in this regard?